okon0miyaki/trueStretched/README.md

 note : if u want to keep the stretch option, just change your system display to your previous resolution so you don't need to run the script again.

+nb : i'm not responsible for anything else, just "Do At Your Own Risk".

 cc : xyba1337